 Thanks to this blog I have met a number of very interesting and intelligent people with similar interests (see this blog entry by Bora Zivkovic and this blog entry by Matt Brown).
 That’s why I’m very much looking forward to the Science Blogging 2008: London conference at the end of this month.
-My goal for the next year: help to make reading and writing science blogs part of the everyday life at more universities and reseach institutions.
+My goal for the next year is help to make reading and writing science blogs part of everyday life at more universities and research institutions.

 Fenner M. Open access may become mandatory for NIH-funded research.
 Published online August 3, 2007. doi:10.53731/r294649-6f79289-8cw1q

 Fenner M. A case for Goobledygook.
 Published online November 11, 2007. doi:10.53731/r294649-6f79289-8cw99

 Fenner M. My Paper Writing Dream Machine 1.0.
 Published online June 14, 2008. doi:10.53731/r294649-6f79289-8cw1r

 Fenner M. Are posters worth the effort?
 Published online March 1, 2008. doi:10.53731/r294649-6f79289-8cw9x

 Fenner M. Scientific meetings need more bloggers.
 Published online May 17, 2008. doi:10.53731/r294649-6f79289-8cwaj

 Fenner M. What can Erythopoetin do for you?
 Published online April 1, 2008. doi:10.53731/c99ks6c-c04z2dh